The two definitions of the index difference: Preliminaries on --Theory and Clifford algebras

 \subsection{The Fredholm model for \texorpdfstring{$K$}--Theory, version 2}

 We denote the \emph{product of space pairs} by $(X,Y) \times (Z,W):= (X \times Z, X \times W \cup Y \times Z)$.

 \begin{definition} Let $(X,Y)$ be a space pair.
-A \emph{$(p,q)$-cycle} on $(X,Y)$ is a pair $(V,F)$, where $V$ is a $\Cl^{p,q}$-Hilbert bundle (with separable fibres) and $F$ a $\Cl^{p,q}$-Fredholm family on $V$.
+A \emph{$(p,q)$-cycle} on $(X,Y)$ is a pair $(V,F)$, where $V$ is a $\Cl^{p,q}$-Hilbert bundle (with separable fibers) and $F$ a $\Cl^{p,q}$-Fredholm family on $V$.
 Moreover, we require that $F|_Y$ is invertible.
 There are obvious notions of \emph{pullbacks}, \emph{direct sum} and \emph{isometric isomorphisms} of $(p,q)$-cycles.
-Two $(p,q)$-cycles $(V_0,F_0)$ and $(V_1,F_1)$ are \emph{homotopic} or \emph{concordant} if there exists a $(p,q)$-cycle $(V,F)$ on $(X,Y) \times ([0,1], \{0,1\})$ such that the restriction of $(V,F)$ to $X \times \{i\}$ is isomorphic to $(V_i,F_i)$.
+Two $(p,q)$-cycles $(V_0,F_0)$ and $(V_1,F_1)$ are \emph{homotopic} or \emph{concordant} if there exists a $(p,q)$-cycle $(V,F)$ on $(X\times [0,1],Y\times [0,1])$ such that the restriction of $(V,F)$ to $X \times \{i\}$ is isomorphic to $(V_i,F_i)$.
 Homotopy is an equivalence relation.
 A $(p,q)$-cycle is \emph{acyclic} if $F$ is invertible.
-The set of homotopy classes of $(p,q)$-cycles forms an abelian monoid, and we define the abelian group $F^{p,q}(X,Y)$ as the quotient of that monoid by the submonoid of homotopy classes that contain acyclic representatives. \end{definition}
+The set of homotopy classes of $(p,q)$-cycles is an abelian monoid, and we define the abelian group $F^{p,q}(X,Y)$ as the quotient of that monoid by the submonoid of homotopy classes that contain acyclic representatives. \end{definition}

-We implicitly said in the definition that $F^{p,q}$ is a group, and this is indeed true.
+We implicitly said in the definition that $F^{p,q}(X,Y)$ is a group, and this is indeed true.
 For this and similar purposes, we use the following convenient criterion to prove that two $(p,q)$-cycles are concordant.
 We say that a space pair $(X,Y)$ is a \emph{paracompact pair} if $X$ is paracompact and $Y \subset X$ is closed.
+We denote the \emph{anticommutator} of two operators by

 \begin{lemma} Let $(V,c,\iota,F_0)$ and $(V,c,\iota,F_1)$ be two $(p,q)$-cycles on the paracompact space pair $(X,Y)$.
-If the anticommutator $[F_0,F_1]$ is nonnegative, i.e. $[(F_0)_x,(F_1)_x] \geq 0$ for all $x \in X$, then $[V,c,\iota,F_0]=[V,c,\iota,F_1] \in F^{p,q}(X,Y)$. \end{lemma}
+If the anticommutator $\{F_0, F_1\}$ is nonnegative, i.e. $\{(F_0)_x ,(F_1)_x\} \geq 0$ for all $x \in X$, then $[V,c,\iota,F_0]=[V,c,\iota,F_1] \in F^{p,q}(X,Y)$. \end{lemma}

 This is a generalization of a special case of a result in $\KK$-theory due to Connes and Skandalis \cite[Proposition 17.2.7]{Bla}.
 One important feature of Lemma \ref{nullhomotopy-criterion} is that the positivity condition can be checked pointwise, hence often the proof for general $X$ is only notationally more involved than that for $X=*$.